Skip to content

 }

-RX hardware timestamps are available only when the DPDK backend is configured with rx.hardware_timestamps: true and the NIC supports RTE_ETH_RX_OFFLOAD_TIMESTAMP.
-DAQIRI converts the NIC timestamp counter to nanoseconds internally using DPDK's matching device clock when available, or the PMD's nanosecond timestamp format when the driver already supplies nanoseconds.
+RX hardware timestamps are available only when Raw Ethernet (stream_type: "raw") is configured with rx.hardware_timestamps: true and the NIC supports RTE_ETH_RX_OFFLOAD_TIMESTAMP.
+DAQIRI converts the NIC timestamp counter to nanoseconds internally using the matching device clock when available, or the PMD's nanosecond timestamp format when the driver already supplies nanoseconds.
 DAQIRI does not expose NIC clock reads or convert timestamps to wall-clock time.
 For reordered aggregate bursts, get_packet_rx_timestamp(burst, 0, &ts) returns the timestamp of the first source packet accepted into the aggregate.

 For header-data split (two segments):